nkdAgility/azure-devops-migration-tools/docs/index.md

 #### Migrators

-Most of thise processors need to be run in order.
+Most of these processors need to be run in order.
 If you try to migrate work items before you have migrated Area and Iterations then ***bang*** you need to go back.

 ##### Work Items
 1. **NodeStructuresMigrationContext** -